 Torbjørn Graff Hugo holds a master’s degree (MPhil) in Peace and Conflict Studies from the University of Oslo.
 Hugo has extensive practical and theoretical experience from multilateral policy work and global advocacy.
 Between 2011 and 2017, he worked at the International Law and Policy Institute (ILPI), primarily on nuclear weapons policy, and since 2014 as project coordinator of ILPI’s WMD project.
 Hugo has previously worked for the Norwegian Ministry of Foreign Affairs, and has also been attached to the Peace Research Institute Oslo (PRIO).
 He works as a consultant for the United Nations Institute for Disarmament Research (UNIDIR).

 Dr Stuart Casey-Maslen is an Honorary Professor at the University of Pretoria’s Human Rights Centre.
 He holds a doctorate in international humanitarian law and master’s degrees in international human rights law and forensic ballistics.
 Recent publications include Hague Law Interpreted: The Conduct of Hostilities under the Law of Armed Conflict, published by Hart in September 2018, and Drones and Other Unmanned Weapons Systems under International Law, a co-authored work published by Brill in August 2018.
-His legal commentary on the Treaty on the Prohibition of Nuclear Weapons is being published by Oxford University Press in January 2019, with International Disarmament Law: A Practical Guide, co-authored with Tobias Vestner of the Geneva Centre for Security Policy, coming out by Routledge in the spring of 2019.
+His legal commentary on the Treaty on the Prohibition of Nuclear Weapons was published by Oxford University Press in January 2019, and International Disarmament Law: A Practical Guide, co-authored with Tobias Vestner of the Geneva Centre for Security Policy, was published by Routledge in June 2019.